wonhee3472/Da_Vinci_Code/README.md

   - The `y_train` was counted and the result was `('GALAXY': 44584, 'STAR': 16195, 'QSO': 14221)`.

   -  The high number of `GALAXY` training data creates a slight imbalance in the dataset.
-Oversampling and Undersampling methods were applied to the          dataset to create a more balanced dataset .
+Oversampling and Undersampling methods were applied to create a more balanced dataset.

-  - The following Machine Learning algoritms were applied to the `Stars vs. QSO vs. Galaxies` dataset:
+  - The following Machine Learning algorithms were applied to the `Stars vs. QSO vs. Galaxies` dataset:
-        -   `LogisticRegression` (a multinomial class was choosen since there were 3 classes)
+        -   `LogisticRegression` (a multinomial class was chosen since there were 3 classes)
         -   `RandomForestClassifier`

-  - The dataset was further broken dowm to `Stars vs. QSO`,`Stars vs. Galaxies` and `Galaxies vs. QSO` and the following Machine Learning Algorithms         were applied the newly created datasets:
+  - The dataset was further broken down to `Stars vs. QSO`,`Stars vs. Galaxies`, and `Galaxies vs. QSO` and the following Machine Learning Algorithms         were applied to the newly created datasets:
-        -   `LogisticRegression` (a multinomial class was choosen since there were 3 classes)
+        -   `LogisticRegression` (a multinomial class was chosen since there were 3 classes)
         -   `RandomForestClassifier`
         -   `Support Vector Machine`

 ### Explanation of model choice, including limitations and benefits
-The following classification models were choosed as the dataset is the dataset has multi class classification labels (Star or QSO or Galaxy).
+The following classification models were chosen as the dataset is the dataset has multi-class classification labels (Star or QSO or Galaxy).

  - LogisticRegression:
      Results: